sustainability & ethical creation

 - After #climatechange and everything that has been in the media about the importance of sustainability there is an ever growing awareness about its importance, that said, it is often a personal experience that brings us to a point of incorporating it into a business - what brought you to a place of marrying sustainability and your profession/ brand?

 Bluboho is a company that is able to grow and keep going because it sells jewellery.
-That being said, ultimately, we in the business of human connection and giving every person that walks into one of our shops a moment to feel celebrated – no matter the occasion.
+That being said, ultimately, we're in the business of human connection and giving every person a moment to feel celebrated – no matter the occasion.
 I was reading this weekend and a phrase that stuck out to me was, “think about space as an expression of love”.
-When you create space for people and an experience you are showing them love.
+When you create space for people, you are showing them love.
 That is the foundation of bluboho.

 We put our guests first in every nook and cranny of our business model.
 We appreciate every opportunity we are given to make an impact.
 And in that gratitude focused mindset we are able to look further than the inside of our shops and see the impact.
 When you treat people with respect and kindness it sets off a chain of positivity.